la2050/archive/_projects/2016/building-a-home-that-shifts-interactions-from-pixels-to-people-from-loneliness-to-companionship.md

   catalyst for ideas, movements, dreams.
 Through our welcoming interactive space, game changing menu, and talent sharing, we’ll nurture authentic community to address a pressing need in an otherwise lonely city.
+Please explain how you will define and measure success for your project.​: >- thecool will increase Arts Establishments per Capita by inviting concepts, groups, and individuals to host events within the space.
+This type of collaboration will cultivate a network of concepts that will either transform our space into an art establishment or transition externally to build a space of their own accessible to all.
+As a result, our relationships with local community establishments will allow us to guide similar concepts to fruition throughout the city.
+We will measure the progress of this metric by counting the number of new art spaces that develop out of events hosted at thecool.

+  We will increase Employment in the Creative Industries by celebrating every individual’s innate creativity.
+Our platform for all people to share and explore their passion will lead to new businesses in the creative field.
+  Picture this, a local resident is encouraged to put on a photo series, and because it is well received by the community, he or she realizes their gift and makes a career transition.
+Monitoring these type of transitions or passions that turn into some form of creative employment will be our measure of this metric’s progress.

+  We will expand LA’s Global and Cultural Economic Influence as it becomes the unofficial community research and development studio for side projects, passions, and thought.
+We believe organization’s and individual’s testimonies of their experience and inspiration leading to new paths will become a model for other cities globally.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - 'Staff '
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/building-a-home-that-shifts-interactions-from-pixels-to-people-from-loneliness-to-companionship/skild-prod.s3.amazonaws.com/myla2050/images/custom540/1265013144741-team90.png
 organization_name: thecool